 Legal separation takes effect immediately after it has been ordered.

 If you’re in California you have another option for a “separation agreement.”
 This is a legally-binding contract, just like a legal separation agreement, but does not require court involvement.

 Working with a lawyer can be helpful when drafting a legal separation agreement.
 This is the perfect time to begin thinking what assets you have that will eventually need to be divided, in addition to starting your new life as a single person.
 Working with an attorney can help ease the tough period you and your spouse and family are experiencing.

 If a legal separation sounds like the next step for you and your spouse, here are the steps you will take to acquire a legal separation:

 - Decide on grounds for your separation.
 The grounds can either be: incurable insanity or irreconcilable differences that have caused an irremediable breakdown of the marriage.

 - Fill out a Form FL-100 Petition that includes options for with a divorce (dissolution of marriage) or legal separation.
 You will also need to provide any information pertaining to minor children and property.
 This will allow you to ask the court to make orders regarding these things.

 - If you have children under 18, you will need to complete Form FL-105/GC-120.
 This is a Declaration under the Uniform Child Custody Jurisdiction and Enforcement Act, which provides information to the court that will enable it to establish if it has jurisdiction over a child.
 This will be relevant if a parent lives in another state and has already started proceedings for child custody in that state.

-- Have your forms reviewed by a family law attorney or help-center.
+- Have your forms reviewed by an attorney or help-center.